banatibalazs/smart-gas-meter-reader/README.md

     The aim is to find the coordinates of the individual numbers on the numberplate.
     On the basis of the found contours' coordinates, the 140x1000 px images are cut into 8 pieces

+    To find the coordinates of the numbers we utilize the contours of the threshold image.

 <p align="center">
     <img src="./demo_images/contour.png" width="300">
 </p>